 - a Class 2 disability card from the Illinois Secretary of State's office, or

-NOTE: Use a separate Attachment A for each person who is not yet age 65 and needs to send us other proof of disability.
+NOTE: Use a separate Attachment A for each person who is not yet age 65 and does not have one of the other proofs of disability.

 Who is a Qualified Additional Resident?

 A Qualified Additional Resident is an individual, other than your spouse,